Get my free meal plan 👉 here

 I also take out $100 in cash about once every 3 weeks – many places in NYC only accept credit cards with a $5 or $8 minimum purchase.
 This way, I don’t have to buy the gum and the nuts and the iced coffee to get to $5 – I can just get my $2 pack of nuts and be on my way!
 Taking out cash can also be helpful for budgeting – maybe you want to spend $100 in the whole week on groceries and eating out.
 Taking out $100 in cash at the start of each week can work wonders.

 I’m sure you’ve heard this one before!
-When we’re hungry, we’re more likely to make impulse buys at the grocery store.
+When we’re hungry, we’re more likely to make impulse buys at the grocery store and end up grabbing basically whatever is at eye level.
+Eat a hardy meal before you go grocery shopping will help you stick to the list and ultimately save money on groceries.

 Get your FREE 1-week meal plan here!